Plural form of words ending in -us: Virus

 The English plural of virus is viruses.
 In most speaking communities, this is non-controversial and speakers would not attempt to use the non-standard plural in -i.
 However, in computer enthusiast circles in the late 20th century and early 21st, the non-standard viri form (sometimes even virii) was well attested, generally in the context of computer viruses.
 Viri is also found in some nineteenth-century sources.

 While the number of users employing these non-standard plural forms of virus was always a small percentage of the English-speaking population, the variation was notable because it coincided with the growth of the web, a medium on which users of viri were over-represented.
 As the distribution of Internet users shifted to be more representative of the population as a whole during the 2000s, the non-standard forms saw decline in usage.
 A tendency towards prescriptivism in the computer enthusiast community, combined with the growing awareness that viri and virii are not etymologically supported plural forms, also played a part.

-Mass noun in Latin

 Vīrus in Classical Latin was a mass noun, denoting something uncountable.
 These pluralize only under special circumstances, and no plural form of the word can be found in contemporary texts.